New week, new month, new recipe!

 - 60 g vegan feta cheese

-Heat the oven to 200 C. Place sliced pumpkin or squash on a baking tray, drizzle with 2 tbsp olive oil and 2 tbsp maple syrup.
+- Heat the oven to 200 C. Place sliced pumpkin or squash on a baking tray, drizzle with 2 tablespoon olive oil and 2 tablespoon maple syrup.
 Sprinkle with salt and half of thyme leaves, toss together and place in the oven for about 20 minutes.

-In a small jar or bowl, mix together remaining 4 tbsp of olive oil, lemon juice, vinegar, orange zest and some salt and pepper.
+- In a small jar or bowl, mix together remaining 4 tablespoon of olive oil, lemon juice, vinegar, orange zest and some salt and pepper.

 - If using dried figs, reduce baking time to 5 minutes.